 Or jump into the cool blue ocean at one of Waikiki’s many beaches like this one at Queen’s surf beach.

-Looking for more suggestions like the Oahu Diamond Head hike?
+Q: Do you need reservations for the Diamond Head hike?

 Get my top ten list of spots in Oahu complete with photos + directions, so you know exactly what to expect.
 You’ll also receive ongoing adventures, beautiful images and happy updates.
 Escape to the islands once a month and learn exactly how to enjoy Hawaii like someone who raises their family here!